kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Dead code elimination (DCE) {#dead-code-elimination}

-Finding code that is never ran or has no effect and making sure its representation doesn't end up in the final output.
+Finding code that is never run or has no effect and making sure its representation doesn't end up in the final output.

 ### Tree shaking

-Tree shaking is a subset of DCE that mostly refers to removing top level function declarations (from the abstract syntax tree, which is what the tree part refers to).
+Tree shaking is a subset of DCE that mostly refers to removing top-level function declarations (from the abstract syntax tree, which is what the tree part refers to).

 ### (whitespace) Minification {#minification}